 In the normal course of business, we use interest rate exchange agreements with counterparties in order to fix the interest rate on its floating rate debt.
-As of June 30, 2004, we had interest rate exchange agreements with various banks pursuant to which the interest rate on \$500.0 million is fixed at a weighted average rate of approximately 3.4%.
-This fixed interest rate is then adjusted, if necessary, by the applicable three-month London Interbank Offering Rates to determine the interest expenses related to our interest rate swap agreements.
-Under the terms of the interest rate exchange agreements, which expire from 2005 through 2007, we are exposed to credit loss in the event of nonperformance by the other parties.
-However, due to the high creditworthiness of our counterparties, which are major banking firms rated investment grade, we do not anticipate their nonperformance.
-At June 30, 2004, based on the mark-to-market valuation, we would have paid approximately \$3.4 million if we terminated these agreements, inclusive of accrued interest.
+As of June 30, 2004, we had interest rate exchange agreements with various banks pursuant to which the interest rate on \$300.0 million is fixed at a weighted average rate of approximately 3.0%.
+This fixed interest rate is then adjusted, if necessary, by the applicable three-month London Interbank Offering Rate to determine the interest expense related to our interest rate swap agreements.
+Under the terms of the interest rate exchange agreements, which expire from 2006 through 2007, we are exposed to credit loss in the event of nonperformance by the other parties.
+However, due to the high creditworthiness of our counterparties, which are major banking firms rated investment grade, we do not anticipate nonperformance by the other parties.
+At June 30, 2004, based on the mark-to-market valuation, we would have received approximately \$1.3 million if we terminated these agreements, inclusive of accrued interest.